CHE3SECAK3/Obsidian_Notebook/Notes/Magnetic Field of a Point Charge.md

 - The magnetic field vector is proportional to the *cross-product* between a moving charge and the distance from the source to a point of interest

+- Like an electric field, every point in space has a magnetic field due to a source charge, but not all are drawn for simplicity

 ![[Sketches/Magnetic Field of a Point Charge|1000]]

 > [!note] $\vec{B}$ and $\vec{v}$